thetwoface/foundryvtt-acks-core-dev/autarch-compatibility-license.md

 no further notice.
 After termination, you will not have the right to secure a new license from us without specific written consent.

-### 8\.
+## 8\.
 Termination

 We can terminate this License at any time, at our sole discretion.

-If we terminate the License due to breach, you have to immediately stop selling products that use the Compatibility Logo or Font and you must destroy all of your inventory of those products (including all marketing material).
-You may not make any more products that use the Compatibility Logo or Font.
-You must immediately suspend any advertisements and any web content promoting products that use the Compatibility Logo or Font.
+If we terminate the License due to breach, you have to immediately stop selling products that use the Compatibility Logo and you must destroy all of your inventory of those products (including all marketing material).
+You may not make any more products that use the Compatibility Logo.
+You must immediately suspend any advertisements and any web content promoting products that use the Compatibility Logo.
 If there are any costs associated with any of this, the responsibility for paying them is exclusively yours.

-If we terminate the License for any reason other than breach, you may no longer make any new products using the Compatibility Logo or Font, but you may continue to sell existing physical products that were compliant under this License as long as you have inventory.
+If we terminate the License for any reason other than breach, you may no longer make any new products using the Compatibility Logo, but you may continue to sell existing physical products that were compliant under this License as long as you have inventory.
 If you sell out of a compliant product, you must remove the Compatibility Logo and Font from future print runs.
-In the case of products that do not have physical inventory, such as PDFs, you must stop selling them within 30 days of termination, but if you remove the Compatibility Logo and Font from them, you may start selling them again.
+In the case of products that do not have physical inventory, such as PDFs, you must stop selling them within 30 days of termination, but if you remove the Compatibility Logo from them, you may start selling them again.

 Note that if we terminate this License, and you publish products that make use of our copyrighted content available under the OGL, you still